asinpk/Cura-FilamentRunoutSetting/README.md

-# Cura-FilamentRunoutSettingPlugin
+# Filament runout sensor Settings (USE AT YOUR OWN RISK)

-A Cura plugin that adds an ability to disable Filament Runout Sensor
+This plugin adds ability to enable/disable filament runout sensor.